 2001.
 The missionary on your doorstep is something vital for the Church to recognize, says Helen McGhie, National Chaplaincy Coordinator of the Churches Education Commission (CEC).

 Religious education seems to have no place in a secular society, but there are those who want to change this.

 Whetting my appetite on a diet of malnutrition things I am supposed to not eat but eating them anyhow no … Continue reading Integrity

 2007.
 An intercessor encouraged New Zealanders to get involved supporting Australian Christians in praying for their country at the National Solemn Assembly in Canberra.

 Partners in Ministry – From relational unity to functional unity

-A “rookie” pastor found that churches were not seemingly co-operating as strongly as ideal and he desired a greater unity.
-It was not enough to motivate Stefan Schlogl, Pastor of Victory Christian Centre, to action but when God spoke to him about initiating fellowship between ministers in the Hutt Valley he immediately sent letters to some of them sharing his vision.
+2003.
+A “rookie” pastor found that churches were not co-operating as strongly as ideal, and he desired a greater unity.
+It was not enough to motivate Stefan Schlogl, Pastor of Victory Christian Centre, to action but when God spoke to him about initiating fellowship between ministers in the Hutt Valley, he immediately sent letters to some of them sharing his vision.

 I got my coffee and wish time would stop because it is National Gormet Coffee Day.
 I would go home to have dinner, but since it’s Rid the World of Fad Diets & Gimmicks Day I don’t go home.
 My wife is trying to replace her fad diet with a real one and I want Gormet burgers with my coffee.
 Just imagine it if I went home.
 For a start, I can’t even cook my own meal…